crate/cratedb-guide/docs/integrate/airflow/data-retention-policy.md

 ```

 ## Implementation in Apache Airflow

-To automate the process of deleting expired data we use [Apache Airflow](https://airflow.apache.org/).
-Our workflow implementation does the following: _once a day, fetch policies from the database, and delete all data for which the retention period expired._
+Use [Apache Airflow](https://airflow.apache.org/) to automate deletions.
+Once a day, fetch policies from the database and delete data whose retention period expired.

 ### Retrieving Retention Policies
 The first step consists of a task that queries partitions affected by retention policies.
 We do this by joining `retention_policies` and `information_schema.table_partitions` tables and selecting values with expired retention periods.
 In CrateDB, `information_schema.table_partitions` [{ref}`documentation <crate-reference:is_table_partitions>`] contains information about all partitioned tables including the name of the table, schema, partition column, and the values of the partition.